top of page

 Performing for the Bitterroot Valley since 2021, we were born out of necessity.

-All public performances halls were closed.
+All public performance halls were closed.
 Our music making needed an outlet.

 In the sanctuary of private homes, Regal was born.